Nader-gator/PayMe/README.md

                                 "date for one time charges"))
         if due_date and due_date < (datetime.now().date() + timedelta(days=1)):
             self.add_error('due_date',
-                           "please select a date at least one after today")
+                           "please select a date at least one day after today")

         if recurring and not recurring_until:
             self.add_error('recurring_until',
                            'please enter a recurring until date')
 ```

-Most of These restrictions are enforced in the frontend at HTML level, but I think it's always good to have backend restrictions for
+Some of These restrictions can be enforced in the frontend at HTML level, but I think it's always good to have backend restrictions for
 "curious" users.

 ---